nodejs/node/doc/api/modules.md

 <!--name=module-->

-Node.js has a simple module loading system.
-In Node.js, files and modules are in one-to-one correspondence (each file is treated as a separate module).

-As an example, consider a file named `foo.js`:
+In the Node.js module system, each file is treated as a separate module.
+For example, consider a file named `foo.js`:

 ```js
 const circle = require('./circle.js');